noisebridge/PythonClass/lessons/django-part2/django-part2.md

     warm-up: briefly review structure of app in Part 1, what questions arise?

-1. Starting a fresh project with proper names and structure
+######1.
+Starting a fresh project with proper names and structure

--setting up the environment of course: create a new directory to use as your project root
+--setting up the environment of course: create a new directory to use as your project root

     virtualenv .